alifsemi/alif_ml-embedded-evaluation-kit/AUGD0011_ML_Embedded_Evaluation_Kit.md

     The above python command will take some time, around a few minutes.
 Python command fetches and optimizes the needed Ethos models for all the use cases in the kit.

+    Troubleshooting:

-    If you get errors right at the beginning, try doing the following and run the command again:
+    - If you get errors about certificate: e.g.
         ```
+        urllib.error.URLError: <urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1007)>
+        ```
+        Go to Python installation directory `/Applications/Python <version>/` and run `./Install\ Certificates.command`

+    - If you get errors right at the beginning, try doing the following and run the command again:
+        ```
         sudo apt-get install python3-pip
         sudo apt install python3-venv
         ```

-    Delete the folder “resources_downloaded”.
-    Rerun the commands from step 4.
+    In all these error cases, delete the folder “resources_downloaded” and rerun the commands from step 4.

 ### Building The Key Word Spotting (KWS) Use-Case For The M55-HE Core.